Pasolini (film): Production

-According to Ferrara, his plans to make a film about Pasolini have gone far back as the 1990s.
+According to Ferrara, his plans to make a film about Pasolini go as far back as the 1990s.
 Originally, the project was not meant to have been an actual biopic of Pasolini's life.
 Instead, it was to have starred Zoë Tamerlis Lund as "a female director living the life that Pasolini lived."
 However, Lund's death prevented this idea.

 Reception

 On the review aggregation website Rotten Tomatoes, the film has a 78% approval rating, based on 55 reviews, with a weighted average of 6.8/10.
 The website's consensus reads, "Pasolini may frustrate viewers seeking a straightforward biopic, but director Abel Ferrara's unconventional approach is well-matched by Willem Dafoe's performance."
 On Metacritic, the film has a score of 71 out of 100, based on 18 critics.